russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 ## App architecture

-A tremendous benefit of separating concerns within an app is that when you make changes to how data is persisted the view layer never needs to know about it.
+A tremendous benefit of [[Separation of Concerns|separating concerns]] within an app is that when you make changes to how data is persisted (saved) the view layer never needs to know about it.

 As a result, when we begin using Supabase to persist data for this app, no source code in the view layer needs to be modified.
 We will only be modifying the model and view model layers.